 It has been eight years since writer/director Joe Cornish released the outstanding Attack the Block.
 And his return to our cinema screens this month proves more than worth the wait.
 With The Kid Who Would Be King delivering an intelligent, witty and engaging adventure.
 Providing a fantasy adventure born of the challenges inherent in our current world.
 A world where many young people feel let down by older generations who could have forged a better future.

 Alex (Louis Ashbourne Serkis) thinks he’s just an average kid, his life a mundane set of the trials and tribulations of being 12.
 That is until stumbles upon the mythical sword in the stone, Excalibur.
 After escaping the school bullies (Lance and Kaye) who torment him and best friend Bedders.
 And when a young version of Merlin appears at school (Angus Imrie).
 A quest begins to unite friends and enemies into a band of legendary knights.
-The very future of the world in the hands of child king.
+The very future of the world in the hands of a child king.

 The interface between the legend of King Arthur and a modern contemporary British setting feels like it shouldn’t work.
 But it does, mainly through a beautifully structured screenplay, dovetailing with a superb young cast.